Personal tools

 Dresden, Germany, 26-30th September 2022

-Diogo learned how to identify the innovative potential within his research; get to know the options to bring inventions into the market and generate money with it, develop his idea towards a real innovation with the help of experts; gain knowledge on potential funding opportunities; get in touch with successful founders of life science companies and find out about the challenges and solutions.
-It was an incredibly rewarding experience!
+Diogo learned how to identify innovative potential within his research, learn about the options for bringing inventions into the market and generating money with them, develop his idea into a real innovation with the help of experts, gain knowledge on potential funding opportunities, and connect with successful founders of life science companies to learn about the challenges and solutions.
+It was a gratifying experience!

 Unveiling Molecular Details behind Improved Activity at Neutral to Alkaline pH of an Engineered DyP-type Peroxidase